 This shows the station approach road and bridge over the entrance track to the goods yard. together with the station yard, small goods store and groundwork in the goods yard, including fencing.
 The engine shed, water tower and turntable are also shown.Retaining walls, with storage units and a couple of shops under the arches, are at the rear of the goods yard, with road access via a ramp.
 A coal merchants office is also here.
 Above the retaining wall, at the level of the main town, are various buildings.
 The front half of this raised section covers the servo motors and controller, which operate the points.
 The rear half covers the hidden holding tracks.

 The buildings over both of these areas are mounted as removable modules to allow access to the tracks & servos underneath.
-Some of the buildings were originally on the rear of Archie’s Yard, which was originally intended to be a quick lash-up, but did become a full layout.The main station building, waiting shelter and main goods shed are temporary mock-ups, pending a start to built these from scratch.
-The Midland Railway built its stations to a common design, with three size variations to suit the importance of the station.
+Some of the buildings were originally on the rear of Archie’s Yard, which was originally intended to be a quick lash-up, but did become a full layout.The Midland Railway built its stations to a common design, with three size variations to suit the importance of the station.
+The station in the layout is based on the small design.
 They all had characteristic windows and distinctive filigree design of the barge-boards at the roof edges.
-One small business AMBIS Engineeringhas produced a brass fret of these details for the station & shelter, the goods shed and station master’s house.
+The goods shed also had distinctive windows.
+One small business AMBIS Engineering has produced an excellent brass fret of these details for the station & shelter, the goods shed and station master’s house.

 A Raspberry-Pi 3B computer is mounted inside the control panel and is used to control the routes for the layout and the displays.
 A full description of the control system, points controller and loco position sensors is given here: